Soniaprogram/Election_Analysis/README.md

 6. Calculate the voter turnout for each county
 7. Calculate the percentage of votes from each county out of the total count
 8. Determine the county with the highest turnout
-9. Print the total votes, each candidate's total votes, and percentage of votes to the terminal and write to a text file "election_results.txt"
+9. Print the total votes, each candidate's total votes, and percentage of votes to the terminal
 10. Print the winner of the election, winning vote count, and winning percentage of votes to the terminal
 11. Write the total electoral votes, each candidate's total votes and percentage of votes, election winner, winning vote count, and winning percentage votes to a text file "election_results.txt".
 12. Print each county and its total vote count, percentage of the total votes, and county with the largest number of voters to the terminal